(Lipids Management, European Style: EAS (European Atherosclerosis Study) President Interviewed)

 Nutrition / Natural Medicine Update (July 19, 2016)

-Narrowed arteries in diabetics leads to decreased blood flow to the feet and toes allowing gangrene to set in, increasing risk of lower limb amputation to treat the disease in such cases.
+Narrowed arteries in diabetics lead to decreased blood flow to the feet and toes allowing gangrene to set in, increasing risk of lower limb amputation to treat the disease in such cases.

 The proven ways to lower your LDL-cholesterol through lifestyle is to: